Case Study of a Failed Startup

 Hypothesis: I think that there will be a lot of users if…

-- Enough schools are covered such that a user could expect to find some schools he’s interested in on the site.
+- Enough schools are covered such that the user will be able to find most of the schools they’re looking for on this site.

 - The content is detailed enough that it’s useful, and plentiful enough that it’s trustworthy.